to stand up to wake up (intr.) 7 realizations

 All the spectators stood up and applauded.

-Meaning 2 to wake up (intr.)
+meaning 2 to wake up (intr.)

 Jutros sam ustao rano i išunjao se tiho.